A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Method for Abnormal Magnetic Measurement Units Identification

 \subsection{Magnetic-Array-Type Current Sensor}

 Fig. \ref{fig_sa} presents one typical physical configuration of a magnetic-array-type current sensor for current measurement.
-Multiple MMUs are arranged uniformly in a circular pattern, strategically placed to measure the magnetic fields generated by a current-carrying conductor.
+Multiple MMUs are arranged uniformly in a circular pattern\cite{itzke2018influence}, strategically placed to measure the magnetic fields generated by a current-carrying conductor.
 The sensing directions of these MMUs align approximately with the tangent direction of the circle.
 The magnetic-array-type current sensor is proficient in gauging electrical currents across a broad spectrum, spanning from DC to wide-band AC.
 To enhance its efficacy in AC measurements, the implementation of the phase lock-in technique enables the sensor to accurately monitor both the amplitude and phase of a singular frequency ($f$) component.
-In applications such as power systems, specifically with a chosen frequency of $50$Hz or $60$Hz, this magnetic-array-type current sensor exhibits considerable potential to replace conventional CTs.
+In applications such as power systems, specifically with a chosen frequency of $50$\,Hz or $60$\,Hz, this magnetic-array-type current sensor exhibits considerable potential to replace conventional CTs.
 This transition brings forth notable advantages in terms of flexibility, cost reduction, and compactness.

 It is imperative to note that the subsequent discussion centers around the illustration of single-frequency current measurements.
 Utilizing the phasor representation, we articulate the operational principles and performance attributes of the magnetic-array-type current sensor.
 However, it is pertinent to acknowledge that the analytical framework presented herein can be extrapolated to encompass more comprehensive scenarios.
 In instances where the measured current comprises multiple-frequency components, such as harmonics, the analysis remains applicable and can be extended to accommodate these intricate scenarios.
-Without losing the generality, the current in the conductor can be measured using the following equation,
+Without losing the generality, the current in the conductor can be measured using the following equation\cite{yu2018circular},

-where $\dot{I}_m$ denotes the current phasor to be measured by the magnetic-array-type current sensor, $\dot{B}_m^k$ represents the magnetic field measured by the $k$th MMU in a phasor form at the fundamental frequency, $N$ is the total number of MMUs, and $\gamma_k$ is the scale factor characterizing the mathematical relationship between the magnetic field $\dot{B}_m^k$ and the current phasor $\dot{I}_m$.
+where $\dot{I}_m$ denotes the measured current phasor by the magnetic-array-type current sensor, $\dot{B}_m^k$ represents the magnetic field measured by the $k$th MMU in a phasor form at the fundamental frequency, $N$ is the total number of MMUs, and $\gamma_k$ is the scale factor characterizing the mathematical relationship between the magnetic field $\dot{B}_m^k$ and the current phasor $\dot{I}_m$.

 After the installation of the magnetic-array-type current sensor and the calibration of the scale factor $\gamma_k$ as per (\ref{eq:1}), current measurement becomes achievable through the utilization of the magnetic fields measured by the MMUs.
 The accuracy of the current measurement, as indicated in (\ref{eq:1}), is closely tied to the precision of each MMU.
 Should there be a drift in the measurement error of one or more MMUs, the overall accuracy of the current measurement may degrade.
 Periodic offline calibration of all MMUs is a time-consuming and intricate process.